 In bed, hiding under the covers, Elena read Meg's latest message.
 Her mobile's tiny screen chasing away the darkness of her den.

 "My dear Elena, you are asleep now.
-I wish you good night and imagine how I touch your head.
-I think of you all the time.
+I wish you good night, and I think of you all the time.
 Hold on, my love.
 Just a while longer and we'll be together!
 Your Meg."